AhmedNnasser11/Round-Cycle-Timeline/README.md

 # rounded-cycle-timeline-react

-A React and NextJs component for displaying a cycle timeline with rotating avatars Or any Another View You Need.
+**rounded-cycle-timeline-react** is a React and Next.js component designed to display a cycle timeline with rotating avatars or any other view you need.

 ## Example on CodeSandbox